vicompany/grunt-mustache-combine/README.md

 Type: `Function`
 Default: `null`

 Function to generate a custom key.
-It receives the file path as a parameter and overrules the `removeFromKey` and `useLowerCaseKey` options.
+It overrules the `removeFromKey` and `useLowerCaseKey` options and receives the file path as a parameter.

 ```js
 grunt.initConfig({